 Cincinnati's University Singers "The Hand That Holds The Bread: Songs Of Progress And Protest In The Gilded Age, 1865-1893" (New World, 1978/1997)

 Part of the excellent New World series honoring the 1976 American Bicentennial.
-Although the Robert Shaw-ish chorale approach is a bit formal and stilted, the songs gathered on this album contain a wealth of historical and social commentary, touching on argicultural and immigration issues, labor agitation for an eight hour day, the impact of transportation and industrial monopolies, and other concerns of the day.
+Although the Robert Shaw-ish chorale approach is a bit formal and stilted, the songs gathered on this album contain a wealth of historical and social commentary, touching on agricultural and immigration issues, labor agitation for an eight hour day, the impact of transportation and industrial monopolies, and other concerns of the day.
 The lyrics to many of these hymnlike tunes are a chore to follow, but a few stand out like gems.
 "The Future America," a parody of "My Country, 'Tis Of Thee," blasts the rich for their rapacious control of the country's wealth... a message that hasn't diminished much over the centuries.
 Informative but plainly written liner notes make this an even more effective collection.
 American history buffs should track this one down.

-Dick Gaughan "A Different Kind of Lovesong" (1983)
+Dick Gaughan "A Different Kind of Lovesong" (1983) (LP)

 This is the artistic height of Scottish folksinger Dick Gaughan's work as a political troubadour -- an unrelentingly abrasive set which examines nuclear war, torture and oppression across the globe.
 Sounds a bit harsh, doesn't it?
 But while this is astonishingly grueling, it is also effective and moving -- Gaughan is one of very few artists who could record such a humorless record, and still pull it off aesthetically.
 The title track anticipates such criticisms, basically arguing, "hey, in such times as these, what else can a feeling person do, but be as political as possible?"
 Perhaps the most well-reasoned, and most moving song on here is the anti-war anthem, "Think Again" (later covered by Billy Bragg), which provides historical and emotional balance to America's Cold War paranoia regarding the Soviet "evil empire."
 A recommended record, but you have to be in the right mood.

-Dick Gaughan "Sail On" (Greentrax/Appleseed, 1996)
+Dick Gaughan "Sail On" (Greentrax/Appleseed Records, 1996)

 This also has its moments, though there are several lamentably arranged tunes, and some overly didactic politics as well.
 Gaughan's social conscience remains undiminished as he resurrects Pete Seeger's warning to LBJ, "Waist Deep In The Big Muddy," refashioning it from a Vietnam parable into a broadside about the complacency in the Clinton era.
 The highlight here is Hamish Henderson's "The 51st (Highland) Division's Farewell To Sicily," written in honor of the Scottish soldiers who had helped conquer the island in WWII, only to be sent off to another bloody battle -- Gaughan's guitar mournfully evokes the regimental bagpipes, providing one of the album's most soulful and effective moments.
 (For more about Dick Gaughan, see my discography page.)

-Tom Lehrer "The Remains Of Tom Lehrer" (Rhino, 2000)
+Tom Lehrer "The Remains Of Tom Lehrer" (Rhino Records, 2000)

 Frolicking his way towards notoriety in the early 1950s, Tom Lehrer blasted the willful amnesia of the Eisenhower era, composing witty ditties about drug dealing, bomb testing, sado-masochism and various other hot topics that America had suddenly persuaded itself it knew nothing about.
 The singing math professor-cum-satirist was hardly what you'd call a leftie-folkie, or even anything as drab as a mere peacenik, but his "So Long Mom, I'm Off To Drop The Bomb" remains one of the most brilliant and hilarious lampoons of the Cold War nuclear standoff.
 It's actually a parody of an anti-Japanese WWII-era song, "Goodbye Mama (I'm Off To Yokohama)," which you can hear on some of the finer warsong collections.
 The rest of Lehrer's repertoire is amazing as well -- he is, quite simply, one of the most skillful lyricists of the 20th Century, and a gem for anyone of a historical, topical bent.
 This 4-CD set is the definitive look at Lehrer's career -- where else can you learn about LBJ's sidelining of Hubert Humphrey, the American recruitment of Nazi Germany's scientific elite, about Vatican II or the ever-present obsession with The Bomb, yet find yourself humming along instead of stifling a yawn?
 Although he never actually earned his PhD, Tom Lehrer is still the Dean of Satire, and here's your chance to audit his course.

-Makem & Clancy "Tom And Liam: The Makem & Clancy Collection" (Shanachie, 1986)
+Makem & Clancy "Tom And Liam: The Makem & Clancy Collection" (Shanachie Records, 1986)

 This features stellar versions of Australian singer-songwriter Eric Bogle's widely-recorded antiwar ballads, "No Man's Land" (aka "Willie McBride") and "And The Band Played Waltzing Matilda."
 These songs deal with the horrors of the First World War Although artists as varied as June Tabor and the Pogues have covered these songs, I think that Makem & Clancy's version of "Willie McBride" is the most piercing and beautiful I have heard.
 The destruction of a generation of men, and the assumptions of continued progress and civilized enlightenment that died along with them, is made tangible and real, in a mournful, moving fashion.
 Plus, the rest of the material on this fine Irish folk album is top-caliber as well.
 Recommended!

-Country Joe McDonald "War War War" (Vanguard, 1971)
+Country Joe McDonald "War War War" (Vanguard Records, 1971) (LP)

 In the mid-1960s, Berkeley, California's own Country Joe McDonald sang the famed "Fixin' To Die Rag," as popular an anthem as the American antiwar movement could ever hope for.
-An icon of the pinko commie Left, McDonald later campaigned for the politcal rights and rehabilitation of returning Vietnam veterans, helping bridge the gap between the protestniks and the soldiers they had once reviled.
+An icon of the pinko commie Left, McDonald later campaigned for the political rights and rehabilitation of returning Vietnam veterans, helping bridge the gap between the protestniks and the soldiers they had once reviled.
 This is an impressive album that he made during the height of the Vietnam War, hearkening all the way back to the First World War, and the poetry of Robert W. Service, a Canadian poet who served as a war correspondent in the Balkan wars and later as an ambulance driver on the French front in WWI.
 Service was generally patriotic throughout the conflict, but as he witnessed so much the unceasing carnage, he was overcome by disillusionment and disgust.
-Although many of the poems on here may be a bit too epic and belaboured, the opening tracks, "Foreward" and "The Call," are quite compelling, and certainly rank as some of the best work McDonald has ever done.
+Although many of the poems on here may be a bit too epic and belabored, the opening tracks, "Foreward" and "The Call," are quite compelling, and certainly rank as some of the best work McDonald has ever done.
 He deserves credit for recording this album, which showed a surprising measure of maturity and artistic depth within a rather polarized and often glib political clime.
 Definitely worth tracking down.
 (For more info, check out Country Joe's website, Art Damage and the Robert W. service home page.)

-Country Joe & The Fish "I Feel Like I'm Fixin' to Die" (Vanguard, 1967)
+Country Joe & The Fish "I Feel Like I'm Fixin' to Die" (Vanguard Records, 1967) (LP)

 The "Fixin' To Die Rag" was one of the great antiwar anthems of the 60s leftie crowd; it's simplistic, funny and scathing.
 Plus, it's got a great tune.
 Country Joe & The Fish were also a pretty good hippiedelic rock band, so it's not like that's the only attraction to this fine best-of collection.

-Christy Moore "The Iron Behind The Velvet" (Tara, 1979)
+Christy Moore "The Iron Behind The Velvet" (Tara Records, 1979) (LP)

 The beautiful but blood-curdling anti-nuclear ballad, "The Sun Is Burning" is one of the eeriest and most powerful antiwar songs ever written.
 The imagistic lyrics slowly build the picture of an idyllic afternoon in some nameless park in Anytown, then, just as slowly, envision that idyll being swiftly, inexorably annihilated by a neutron bomb.
 You'd have to be made of stone not to be moved by this tune; it's a doozy.
 It is one of the best examples I know of a well-written, entirely artful. poetic pacifist ballad... it must be heard to be fully appreciated.
 This album is full of fabulous traditionally-oriented Irish folk music, with a sweet, modern melodic lilt.
 Besides Moore's warm, burnished vocals, this also boasts stellar cast of musicians includes Moore's longtime Planxty pal, Andy Irvine, as well as his little brother Barry Moore (who later had a popstar fling as Luka Bloom).
 Recommended!
 (For more about Christy Moore, see my discography page.)

-Phil Ochs "All The News That's Fit To Sing" (Elektra, 1964)
+Phil Ochs "All The News That's Fit To Sing" (Elektra Records, 1964) (LP)

-Phil Ochs "I Ain't Marching Anymore" (Elektra, 1965)
+Phil Ochs "I Ain't Marching Anymore" (Elektra Records, 1965) (LP)

 Of the politically-oriented Greenwich Village leftie troubadours, Phil Ochs was unquestionably the angriest, most direct, and most effective.
 He opposed the Vietnam War (and American interventionism in general) far earlier than most folks on the Left (the Bay of Pigs and the Cuban Missile Crisis were his flashpoints), and he wrote one scathing broadside after another, only much later shifting his work towards the introspective, poetic style of the singer-songwriters.
 I personally find his propaganda songs quite effective, and quite moving.
 "I Ain't A-Marching Anymore" includes a war-by-war catalog of American intervention abroad; "The Draft Dodger Rag" provided a witty, satirical anthem for the budding student movement of the 'Sixties, while "One More Parade" was a more straightforward condemnation of militarism and the general glamorization of war.
 Perhaps some of his most resonant material were his civil rights-related songs, such as "Too Many Martyrs" and "Here's To The State Of Mississippi," which reached into emotional reservoirs untouched by the more distant Asian conflict.
 Ochs's stuff is frequently reissued, which is great, although each new version tends not to stay in print long.
 But if you check out these two albums, you'll definitely be on the right track.
 (Note of great ironic interest: arch-rightwinger Anita Bryant actually recorded one of Ochs's best songs, the anthemic but socialistic "Power And Glory," on a collection of patriotic songs she did in the late '60s.
 Apparently her organization didn't "vet" their composers properly... or maybe she just liked the song.
 Either way, his version is better.)

-Tom Paxton "Ramblin Boy" (Elektra, 1964)
+Tom Paxton "Ramblin Boy" (Elektra Records, 1964) (LP)

-Tom Paxton "Ain't That News" (Elektra, 1965)
+Tom Paxton "Ain't That News" (Elektra Records, 1965) (LP)

 The all-American boy next door who turned nutty liberal kook, Tom Paxton always seemed like the odd man out in the '60s protest scene -- not as scathing as Phil Ochs, nor as oblique and artsy-fartsy as Bob Dylan, he struck a nice middle note, carefully crafting sensitive, humorous songs that generally got the point across.
 It's worth it to pick up his original albums, just so you don't miss out on anything good, but Rhino's best-of collection is very well selected, and includes some of his best protest material, such as "What Did You Learn In School Today?" and "Lyndon Johnson Told The Nation," which rank as some of the best political songs of the era.
 "The Willing Conscript" is a real doozy, too, although "We Didn't Know At All" would also have been a nice addition, along with some of the starker civil rights ballads, such as the chilling "Goodman, Schwerner & Chaney."
 Thankfully, those are included in the fab British twofer reissue of 1964's Ramblin' Boy and Ain't That News? from '65.
 Highly recommended.

-John Prine "Great Days: The John Prine Anthology" (Rhino, 1993)
+John Prine "Great Days: The John Prine Anthology" (Rhino Records, 1993)

 One of the prototypical early '70s singer-songwriters, John Prine isn't really the kind of folkie who reflexively writes protest ballads, but his song "Sam Stone" is one of the most emotionally resonant songs of the Vietnam War era.
 It's not about combat, per se, but about the psychological after-effects.
 It's a very mature, reflective look at the world civilian Prine doubtless found himself in, and it still packs a wallop.
 This 2-CD collection is incredible; almost all of Prine's essential early work is included (with a few inevitatble, unfortunate omissions).
 Highly recommended!

-Leon Rosselson "Rosselsongs" (Fuse, 1990)
+Leon Rosselson "Rosselsongs" (Fuse Records, 1990)

 Equal parts Mike Leigh and Tom Lehrer, activist songwriter Leon Rosselson is one of the most accomplished leftie lyricists of the last few decades.
-He is probably best known as the author of "World Turned Upside Down," a historical ballad based on the writings and historical accounts of Gerrard Winstanley, leader of the Diggers, a pre-Marxist proto-socialist peasant movement which called for the abolition of private property.
+He is probably best known as the author of "World Turned Upside Down," a historical ballad based on the writings and historical accounts of Gerrard Winstanley, leader of the Diggers, a pre-Marxist, proto-socialist peasant movement which called for the abolition of private property.
 Billy Bragg famously covered the song, bringing Rosselson's work to a wider, modern audience.
 This is a strong collection of Rosselson's best, most focused work -- it's not all war-related (much more about class relations and social alienation), but as long as we're on the topic of great left-wing folk music, you should at least be aware of this guy's work.
 The classics "Palaces of Gold" and "World Turned Upside Down" have been inexplicably re-recorded for this collection, but that doesn't make much difference, when backed up by marvels such as "Penny for the Guy," "Stand Up For Judas," "Let Your Hair Hang Down" and "Don't Get Married Girls."
 Highly recommended!

 Pete Seeger "Greatest Hits" (Sony/Columbia, 2002)